Historic South-Central Crime Rate Trends — Los Angeles

 Historic South-Central is the original South Central LA corridor along Central Avenue between Vernon and Slauson, the heart of the city's mid-century jazz scene.
 Anchors include the Dunbar Hotel, the Lincoln Theater, the 28th Street YMCA, and the Central Avenue commercial strip.

-Nine categories moved in Historic South-Central this March — five ran below trend in the current month, and four show sustained multi-month structural shifts.
-The overall shape is a broad, deepening decline across both violent and property crime, with no spikes or rare-event signals in the mix.
+Eight categories moved in Historic South-Central this April — five ran below trend for the month, and three registered as sustained structural shifts.
+The overall shape is broadly downward across violent and property crime, with no spikes and no rare-event signals in the mix.

 Notable signals 5